Blue Ridge Marathon on the Parkway: History

 The first marathon held in Roanoke was organized by the local running organization, the Star City Striders, and held in 1983 as the Star City Marathon.
 The event would be held again in 1984 before being shortened to a half marathon in 1985 due to severe flooding resulting from Hurricane Juan.
 The marathon returned in 1986, but was discontinued the following year and replaced with an annual half marathon and 5K.
 The announcement in August 2009 for the 2010 event marked the return of a marathon to the Roanoke Valley for the first time since the 1986 event.

 Announced on August 12, 2009, by Roanoke representative Bob Goodlatte, securing a portion of the Blue Ridge Parkway to hold the event involved a bi-partisan effort from congresspersons whose districts the Parkway traverses.
 In addition to Goodlatte, representatives Rick Boucher Tom Perriello, Virginia Foxx, Patrick McHenry and Heath Shuler all gave their support to for holding the event.
 The inaugural 2010 event was scheduled to coincide with the 75th anniversary of the Blue Ridge Parkway and be included as part of the year-long celebration.
 In 2010, the official event name was the Blue Ridge Marathon on the Parkway, but in 2011 the name was shortened to Blue Ridge Marathon and is also known as Foot Levelers Blue Ridge Marathon because of title sponsor, Foot Levelers, Inc (since 2012).

 The race is put on by the Roanoke Outside Foundation, a nonprofit with a mission of connecting people outdoors.
 The Roanoke Outside Foundation was created as an economic development initiative by the Roanoke Regional Partnership to leverage natural assets to attract talent and investment to the region.

 The inaugural race was held on Saturday, April 24, 2010, with 324 runners completing the marathon and 450 completing the half-marathon.

 The annual streak of races was broken in 2020 due to the COVID-19 pandemic.
-In early March, the Center for Disease Control suggested the cancelation of all gatherings of 50 or more people.
+In early March, the Centers for Disease Control suggested the cancelation of all gatherings of 50 or more people.
 As a result, on March 16, the race organizers canceled the 10th running of the Blue Ridge Marathon as well as all other races held that weekend.